Pistonite/botw-recipe/packages/generated/README.md

     cd packages/research-scripts
     task install build
     ```
-- Run the python script in this directory
+- Run the python script(s) in this directory to regenerate the parts you need
     ```bash
     python build.py
+    python build_multichoose.py
     ```

 ## Rust Crate